ankitrox/Order-Export-Scheduler-and-Logger/README.md

 ### <a name="faq"></a> Frequently asked questions

-**When I click download link in email, index.php file is getting downloaded instead of plugin zip file.
+**1. When I click download link in email, index.php file is getting downloaded instead of plugin zip file.
 What should I do?**

 * This is happening because of [bug](https://github.com/easydigitaldownloads/Easy-Digital-Downloads/issues/3498) in Easy Digital Downloads plugin.
 * You can simply rename index.php file to index.zip, and everything should work fine.
 * Alternatively, you can send message from [sharethingz contact form](http://sharethingz.com/contact/) reporting the issue.
 I will send you the zip file of plugin on your registered email which you used during plugin purchase.

-**I have purchased plugn, made the payment, but haven't received any email for download.
+**2. I have purchased plugn, made the payment, but haven't received any email for download.
 What to do now?**

 * Check in your spam folder, email can be present there.
 * If email is configured on your website's server, check settings for incoming emails.
 * Contact by [sharethingz contact form](http://sharethingz.com/contact/) from your registered email, if your payment is successfully completed, zip file of plugin will be sent to you by email.

-**I have entered and setup all settings, but do not receive exported report on my email**
+**3. I have entered and setup all settings, but do not receive exported report on my email**

 * This plugin uses [WP Cron](http://code.tutsplus.com/articles/insights-into-wp-cron-an-introduction-to-scheduling-tasks-in-wordpress--wp-23119)
 which is false cron and it only runs when site gets visited.
 * It is always recommended to replace wp cron with linux's crontab, please refer this [tutorial for replacing wp cron with linux crontab](https://rtcamp.com/tutorials/wordpress/wp-cron-crontab/)

-**Where I can get support regarding this plugin?**
+**4. Where I can get support regarding this plugin?**

 When you purchase the add-on, an account is created for you on [ShareThing](http://sharethingz.com).
 You can use [ShareThingz Support Forum](http://sharethingz.com/support/forum/woocommerce-simply-order-export-addon/) for any queries after purchasing add-on.
 Pre-purchase queries can be posted through [ShareThingz Contact](http://sharethingz.com/contact)

-**Export button is not working**

-* Deactivate all plugins except woocommerce, woocommerce simply order export and woocommerce simply order export add-on.
-* Switch to default wordpress theme, check if issue still persists.
-* If issue still persists, contact at [ShareThingz facebook page](http://facebook.com/shrthngz)

 ### <a name="refund"></a> Refund policy